 New Visions’ instructors are actively training martial artists who value lifelong learning, skillful movement, and a proactive community of karate practitioners.
-The dojo is directed by their 50 years combined experience and genuine desire to share martial arts and propel students toward their best.
+The dojo is directed by their 50 years combined experience and a genuine desire to share martial arts and propel students toward their best.

 Ryan Guillemet has spent over 30 years training and 25 years teaching.
 He is a gifted teacher, lifelong student, and seasoned national-level competitor.
-Between his work as Program Director for one of the region’s largest karate schools and opening Elements Martial Arts in Chattanooga, he has guided thousands of kids and adults through their training–always giving 100% to each student.
+Between his work as Program Director for one of the region’s largest karate schools and opening Elements Martial Arts in Chattanooga, he has guided thousands of kids and adults through their training, always giving 100% to each student.

 He began training in Wado-ryu at age 8.
 A fully dedicated martial arts student, sensei Guillemet was only 14 years old when he realized his life’s work was teaching.
 He has studied under renowned Wado masters such as Otsuka II, Shiamitsu, Suzuki, and Takamatsu and several noteworthy local instructors within Wado-ryu Renmei.
-He holds roku-dan in the American Wado Black Belt Association; san-dan in Wado-ryu Renmei; and to sho-dan in Wado Guseikai, and most recently his San-dan in WIKF.
+He holds roku-dan in the American Wado Black Belt Association; san-dan in Wado-ryu Renmei; sho-dan in Wado Guseikai, and most recently his san-dan in WIKF.

 Sensei Guillemet studied psychology during his collegiate experience and remains an avid observer.
 A compliment to his martial training, he also explores physiology and mind-body connection concepts.